v-vfarias/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/Labs/11-secure-data-access.md

 ## Lab story

 In this lab, you'll enforce row-level security to ensure that a salesperson can only analyze sales data for their assigned region(s).

-In this lab, you learn how to:

-- Enforce row-level security.
-- Choose between dynamic and static methods.
+You will enforce row-level security using dynamic method.

 **This lab should take approximately 20 minutes.**